 Graduate Academic Advisor

 Franklin University has a full-time opening for a Graduate Academic Advisor.
-Reporting to the Associate Director of Academic Advising, the Graduate Academic Advisor will be responsible for proactively engaging students to ensure a high quality graduate and doctoral student experience that sets students up for persistence and completion.
+Reporting to the Graduate Academic Advising Team Lead, the Graduate Academic Advisor will be responsible for proactively engaging students to ensure a high-quality graduate student experience that sets students up for persistence and completion.
 Academic Advisors apply the core principles of the Academic Advising Model, best practices in the field, and emerging research and assessment to mentor these students in their academic planning and progress, career exploration and development, and personal growth and development.
-The Graduate Academic Advisor will be expected to work actively in a team environment with students to enhance the graduate and doctoral culture of the University.
+The Graduate Academic Advisor will be expected to work actively in a team environment with students to enhance the graduate culture of the University.

 We seek someone with a Master's Degree in Student Affairs, Higher Education or a closely related field with applicable experience in higher education settings.
 The successful candidate will exhibit a clear student-centered philosophy, be results-oriented and goal driven and have a collaborative team orientation.
 In addition, this individual should be a strong communicator (both orally and through written communication) who is able to prioritize and is comfortable delivering and receiving constructive/critical feedback.
 Prior experience advising graduate or doctoral students and utilizing a CRM tool is strongly preferred.
 Involvement with developing educational programs, messages, and resources to advance graduate culture desired.
 Prior experience that demonstrates an understanding of retention and persistence metrics, student assessment, and their application to the decision making process would be a plus.